 Figure 1.
 Summarize infographic of the methodology followed in the study.

 Figure 2.
 Best-fitting scenarios of chromosome evolution for the Cyperaceae phylogeny.
 Numbered clades correspond to those in which a shift in diversification rate have been detected (1, FAEC clade; 2, Carex lineage; 3, C4 Cyperus lineage; 4, SDC+FAEC clade).
-Fissions/fusions (constant, CR), duplication (“Dupli”), demi-polyploidization (“Demi”) and base number rates (“Base Num R”) are expressed in events per million years.
-Linear rate fissions/fusions (LR) are expressed in events per chromosome number and million years (iMyr).
-“Base_Num” is the haploid base number inferred for the respective clade.
 Akaike information criterion (AIC) of the best-fitting scenario (AIC1) appear next to the phylogeny, compared (ΔAIC) to the null hypothesis AIC score (AIC0).

 Acknowledgements

 This work was carried out with financial support from the Spanish Ministry of Economy and Competitiveness through a research project (CGL2016-77401-P) and a Ph.D. scholarship to J.I.
 Márquez-Corro (BES-2017-079621).
 The authors thank the help provided by Brian O’Meara on the analytical approach.
+The authors also thank the reviewers for their helpful comments that improved the previous version of this manuscript.

 Supporting Information: